Administration of Medicines to Children

 The KIDs List

-Similar to Beers Criteria for older patients, Key Potentially Inappropriate Drugs in Pediatrics (KIDs) List is an evidence-based reference aimed at improving medication safety in children.
+Similar to Beers Criteria for older adults, the Key Potentially Inappropriate Drugs in Pediatrics (KIDs) List is an evidence-based resource designed to improve medication safety in children.

 External Links